Japan: Another World

 On this adventure, you’ll take in iconic sights, like Tokyo’s neon-lit Shibuya and Kyoto’s bamboo forest, but it’s those can’t-do-by-yourself encounters that will leave the deepest impression.
 Like staying overnight at a Buddhist temple and joining the monks for prayers, experiencing an authentic kaiseki meal hosted by an apprentice geisha, and meeting an atomic bomb survivor to hear their extraordinary stories.

 Together with your group, you’ll master the art of making steaming fresh ramen – so much more delicious than you’ll ever find at home.
 You’ll experience the meditative beauty of a matcha tea ceremony steeped in centuries-old tradition.
-You’ll even dine with a sumo wrestler and feel the raw power of these giant athletes demonstrating their moves a few feet before your eyes.
+You’ll even have lunch with a sumo wrestler and feel the raw power of these giant athletes demonstrating their moves a few feet before your eyes.

 Along the way, there’ll be sushi, sake, kimonos and karaoke, and, as always, some beautiful places to stay.
 In just under two weeks, you‘ll experience the true essence of this highly addictive destination.
 Are you ready for another world?